-Lila’s Kitchen turned to WeatherPort® Shelter Systems for help in their mission to create a new type of outdoor dining experience in Port Townsend, Washington.
+Lila’s Kitchen turned to WeatherPort® Shelter Systems for help to create a new outdoor dining experience in Port Townsend, Washington.

 As with all restaurants right now, you’re probably wondering: How have they fared during the pandemic?

-Lila’s Kitchen is unique in that they actually opened their doors rather than closing them during the pandemic, being a brand new business as of the summer of 2020.
+Lila’s Kitchen actually opened their doors during the pandemic, as a new business in the summer of 2020.
 But this should come as no surprise, considering how well tailored their business model is to the dining requirements of a COVID and post-COVID world.

 For example, the ample open space surrounding Lila’s Kitchen provides the perfect area for outdoor seating, giving people who are itching to get out of their homes a safe space in which to enjoy delicious food and each other’s company.